shingsay/shingsays_myaccount_login_site/README.md

 The following features were included in the project:

     1. A hamburger menu that opens and hides navigation links on the website.
 When the hamburger menu is clicked it opens the links formatted in a column.
-The menu bar also appears on the screen horizontally at 30% width at 768 pixels and full width at 996 pixels.
+The menu bar also appears on the screen horizontally at 300 pixels, at 768 pixels, and full width at 996 pixels.

     2. There are transition animations for the linked pages: About, FAQS and Contact.Once you click on the link the content on the page will gradually transition.

     3. The email and password inputs are validated and must have the correct credentials.
-If nothing is entered or the incorrect credentials are entered, a message will pop up saying, "Please enter correct credentials".
+If nothing is entered or the incorrect credentials are entered, an alert will pop up saying, "Please enter correct credentials".
         a.
 THE CREDENTIALS FOR THE FORM ARE: EMAIL: admin@example.com PASSWORD: password
         b.
-Once the correct credentials are submitted a message will display a message saying, "Welcome admin@example.com"
+Once the correct credentials are submitted an alert will display a message saying, "Welcome admin@example.com"

-    4. The form itself is draggable in all screen sizes.
+    4. The form container itself is draggable in all screen sizes.